ciathyza/skyrim-optimization-guide-2018/README.md

 #### 3.1 Skyrim Script Extender (SKSE)

 Needless to say that you need this since many mods will require SKSE.
-Dowload the zipped version from http://skse.silverlock.org/, unzip and copy the following files into your Skyrim install folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Skyrim`).
+Download the zipped version from http://skse.silverlock.org/, unzip and copy the following files into your Skyrim install folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\Skyrim`).

 ```
 skse_1_9_32.dll
 skse_loader.exe